Save The Gateway to Walpole

 $283,797 of $280,000 goal

 We did it!
-We reached our goal and Walker Road is now owned by the Town of Walpole.
+We reached our goal.
+The Town of Walpole - all of us - now own Walker Road.
 Thank you!
 Thank you to everyone who stepped up and made a donation.
 We came together as a community and protected the "Gateway to Walpole."
 Thank you!

 At the "Gateway" of the Town of Walpole, this 10-acre parcel was recently under imminent threat from gas station development.
 Together as a community, we purchased this land for the Town and put these zoning battles behind us for good.